ansible/dispatcherd/docs/config.md

 or brokers, which is a shared resources used by multiple processes.

 At the level below that, the config gives instructions for creating python objects.
-The module `dispatcher.factories` has the task of creating those objects from settings.
+The module `dispatcherd.factories` has the task of creating those objects from settings.
 The design goal is to have a little possible divergence from the settings structure and the class structure in the code.